-Palo Verde College Veteran Services Office is a Liaison between the student and the Department of Veteran Affairs for students, veterans, survivors and dependents of a veteran, eligible for veteran educational benefits.
-Additional benefits are available for students who are eligible for Veteran Affairs educational benefits and have completed the enrollment certification process.
-For more information on eligibility, how to apply, or other Veteran benefits and resources, contact the PVC Financial Aid Office at (760)921-5419.
+The Palo Verde College Veteran Services Office is a liaison between the Department of Veteran Affairs and veterans, their spouses and dependents receiving educational benefits.
+Benefits are available for students who qualify for veteran Affairs education benefits and have completed the enrollment certification process.
+For more information on eligibility, how to apply, or other veteran benefits and resources, contact the PVC Financial Aid Office at (760)921-5536.